zackargyle/insta-pinterest/README.md

 ## There are two ways to run it, dev and build

-dev: gulp watch
+Dev: takes two tabs
+1. npm run dev
-build: gulp build && node server.js
+2. node server.js

+Prod:
+1. npm run prod